 Grant support for Technical and Craft training

-Crucially, all in-scope employers are eligible for grant support for technical and craft training from the ECITB regardless if they are required to pay the levy.
+All in-scope employers are eligible for grant support for technical and craft training from the ECITB.
+They are not required to pay the levy to receive grant support.
 To find out more, please discuss your technical training funding with your ECITB Account Manager.
-Specifically, you can find contact information for your regional representative in the ‘ECITB in your region’ section of Contact Us here.
+You can find contact information for your regional representative in the ‘ECITB in your region’ section of Contact Us here.

 For more information visit our Grants page